Ken Luer is a Partner in the Business and Corporate Law Department.

 - Contract negotiations

-Ken also has a sub-specialty advising family law attorneys on monetizing valuable companies in marital property divisions.
-He frequently presents the MCLE program, “M&A Advice for Family Law Attorneys,” to law firms and specialty study groups.
+As an outgrowth from his core expertise, Ken has a sub-specialty advising family law attorneys and their clients on how to monetize the value of closely-held companies in marital property divisions.
+He frequently presents his MCLE program, “M&A Advice for Family Law Attorneys,” to family law groups.

 Ken maintains an AV® Preeminent™ Rating from Martindale-Hubbell.